BeeHiveCloud/honeybee/README.md

 Status
 ------
-Early stage, not properly tested yet
+This project is at early stage, it's not properly tested yet

 Configuration
 -------------